-Experience more fullness of heart with these gratitude exercises.
+Experience more fullness of heart with these exercises embracing gratitude as a spiritual practice.

 Experiencing gratitude is one of the most effective ways of getting in touch with your soul.
 When you’re in touch with your soul, you eavesdrop on the thoughts of the universe.
 You feel connected to everything in creation.
 You embrace the wisdom of uncertainty and you sense yourself as a field of infinite possibilities.